Add an Azure Spot node pool to an Azure Kubernetes Service (AKS) cluster

 When you deploy a Spot node pool, Azure will allocate the Spot nodes if there's capacity available.
 There's no SLA for the Spot nodes.
 A Spot scale set that backs the Spot node pool is deployed in a single fault domain and offers no high availability guarantees.
 At any time when Azure needs the capacity back, the Azure infrastructure will evict Spot nodes.

 Spot nodes are great for workloads that can handle interruptions, early terminations, or evictions.
-For example, workloads such as batch processing jobs, development and testing environments, and large compute workloads may be good candidates to schedule on a Spot node pool.
+For example, workloads such as batch processing jobs, development and testing environments, and large compute workloads might be good candidates to schedule on a Spot node pool.

 Before you begin